Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: Metrics Based Evaluation

 \subsubsection{Surface Directionality}

-In order to describe the general orientation of this interface, a directionality vector, $\mathbf{\Gamma}_{d}$, containing each relative directional focus, can be introduced.

-Similar to the specific surface area evaluation, all pixels on a surface are analyzed.
-For each pixel on the void-solid interface, the sum of the interface's normal vectors is collected.
-The entry in the directionality vector corresponding to the resulting vector is then increased. \cref{fig:surface_example} shows examples of the normal surface vectors shown with arrows.
+To describe the orientation of the void-solid interface, a directionality vector, $\mathbf{\Gamma}{d}$, is introduced, capturing each directional focus.
+Similar to calculating specific surface area, all interface pixels are analyzed, and the sum of their normal vectors is collected.
+The corresponding entry in $\mathbf{\Gamma}{d}$ is then incremented. \cref{fig:surface_example} shows examples of the normal surface vectors shown with arrows.

-With all surface boundary pixels evaluated, the vector is scaled: the specific surface area by the total area, and the directionality by the total number of boundary adjacent pixels.
-The resulting normalized vector can then be analysed.
-The standard deviation, $\sigma_{d}$, skewness, $\gamma_{d}$, and kurtosis, $\kappa_{d}$, then represent the general deviation from the average, the degree of asymmetry in the vector, and a peaked bias away from a normal distribution, respectively.
+Once all pixels are evaluated, the vector is normalized by scaling the surface area and pixel count.
+The normalized vector is analyzed using the standard deviation, $\sigma_{d}$ (deviation from average), skewness, $\gamma_{d}$ (asymmetry), and kurtosis, $\kappa_{d}$ (peaked bias from normal distribution).

-For each direction, the relative directional focus vary as seen in \cref{fig:DirectionalityHists} where a theoretical overall average would be 0.125.
-With no weighting to the length of the directional face, directions in the primary axis will be more frequent.
-Fractal cases will have the highest values for this primary axis preference due to their sharper block-like roughness.
-Skewness away from a symmetrical case is less common over all, with most values close to 0, and a kurtosis bias towards the axis oriented faces is confirmed by the kurtosis distribution.
+The relative directional focus varies for each direction, as shown in \cref{fig:DirectionalityHists}, where the theoretical average is 0.125.
+Without weighting the directional face length, primary axis directions occur more frequently, especially in fractal cases, which show a stronger preference due to their sharper, block-like roughness.
+Skewness from a symmetrical distribution is rare, with most values near 0.
+The kurtosis distribution confirms a bias toward axis-oriented faces.